iproudhon/tendermint-console/README.md

     #   skip_zeros: do not print if an aggregate doesn't have any transactions
     > link.viewTps(-1000000, 100, true).then(log)

+Import this into spreadsheets to get a nice looking graph.

 #### More To Be Added